RACC: Representation-Aware Coverage Criteria for LLM Safety Testing: Evaluation

 \subsection{Experiment Set-up}

 \textbf{Models and Datasets}.
-We consider three popular open-sourced LLMs: Vicuna-7b-v1.5~\cite{zheng2023judging}, Llama-2-7b-chat~\cite{touvron2023llama}, and Qwen-2.5-7b-chat~\cite{bai2023qwen}, which are widely adopted in LLM safety research.
-For harmful prompt datasets, we utilize two representative safety benchmarks: (1) \textbf{SorryBench} \cite{xie2025sorrybench}, which contains 400+ harmful prompts across 44 distinct categories, providing a fine-grained taxonomy of safety violations, and (2) \textbf{ORBench-Toxic} \cite{cui2024or}, comprising thousands of harmful prompts across 10 toxic categories.
-We additionally consider Alpaca~\cite{alpaca}, consisting of benign prompts, as the simulation of invalid data.
+We consider three popular open-source LLMs: Vicuna-7b-v1.5~\cite{zheng2023judging}, Llama-2-7b-chat~\cite{touvron2023llama}, and Qwen-2.5-7b-chat~\cite{bai2023qwen}, which are widely adopted in LLM safety research.
+For harmful prompt datasets, we utilize two representative safety benchmarks with sufficient data: (1) \textbf{SorryBench} \cite{xie2025sorrybench}, which contains 400+ harmful prompts across 44 distinct categories, providing a fine-grained taxonomy of safety violations, and (2) \textbf{ORBench-Toxic} \cite{cui2024or}, comprising thousands of harmful prompts across 10 toxic categories.
+We additionally consider Alpaca~\cite{alpaca}, consisting of benign prompts, to simulate invalid inputs.

 \textbf{Baselines}.
-As verified by~\cite{zhou2024understanding}, only five neuron-level coverage criteria can be adapted for LLMs, while all others are incapable due to scalability bottlenecks.
-We consider all five criteria, with the best configuration parameter suggested by~\cite{zhou2024understanding} for safety testing:
+We consider all five neuron-level criteria that can be adapted for LLMs (Table~\ref{tab:baselines}), using the best configuration parameters suggested by~\cite{zhou2024understanding} for safety testing: NC ($T{=}0.25$), TKNC ($T{=}10$), TKNP ($T{=}1$), TFC ($T{=}50$), and NLC (no parameter required).

 \textbf{Parameter Settings}.
-In our experiments, we configured the parameters as follows: For neuron selection, we set \texttt{topk = 2}.
-The activation values are discretized using \texttt{bins = 10}.
-Neurons are grouped into \texttt{clusters = 32}.
-The slack coefficient for SFC is set as $\varepsilon_{\text{sfc}} = 5.0$.
-The threshold for PCC is defined as $\varepsilon_{\text{pcc}} = 2.5$.
-Additionally, we employ $\delta = 8.0$ for CBC.
-These parameter values were determined through preliminary experiments to balance sensitivity and robustness in the coverage analysis, which will be further studied in RQ 3.
+For the hyperparameters used in RACC, we set the top-$k$ feature count for TKFC as \texttt{topk = 2}.
+The activation magnitude range for FIC is discretized into $K = 10$ intensity bins.
+The number of semantic clusters for SCC and CBC is set to $M = 32$.
+The minimal activation threshold for SFC is $\varepsilon_{\text{sfc}} = 5.0$, and the co-activation threshold for PCC is $\varepsilon_{\text{pcc}} = 2.5$.
+The boundary distance threshold for CBC is $\delta = 8.0$.
+These values are determined through preliminary experiments to balance sensitivity and robustness, and are further studied in RQ 3, where we also propose a set of adaptive parameter selection strategies (AdaRACC) that derive them from the calibration set, eliminating the need for manual tuning.